ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter9.md

 <br />

-As soon as the sound of his flute began to pierce through the air, countless of wronged souls and fierce corpses howled as they surged forward.
+As soon as the sound of his flute began to pierce through the air, countless wronged souls and fierce corpses howled as they surged forward.

-Their roars filled the air, and wherever they attacked, they would left several dismembered corpses in a pool of blood.
+Their roars filled the air, and wherever they attacked, they would leave several dismembered corpses in a pool of blood.
 In a short time, the place turned into a river of blood.

-As he looked at the scene in front of him, Wèi WúXiàn suddenly felt exhausted, and said to himself, “Enough!
+As he looked at the scene in front of him, Wèi WúXiàn suddenly felt exhausted and said to himself, “Enough!
 I’m really tired.”

 “A-Xiàn!”